ImLuyou/Customerly/README.md

 # README

 Welcome to Customerly!
-This is a CRM code challenge made with Redwoodjw
+This is a CRM code challenge made with Redwoodjs

 Start by installing dependencies: